Boosting Your Immune System During Coronavirus Pandemic

 The skin is the body’s first line of defense, and over washing it can strip the top layer and lead to cracking and bleeding (especially in dry climates).
 As well as being painful, cracks and bleeding give bacteria a direct entryway to the body.
-Using a non-greasy, fragrance-free hand cream and following other protective measures, like wearing gloves to protect against harsh chemicals, can help protect your hands.
+Using a non-greasy, fragrance-free hand cream and following other protective measures, like wearing nitrile gloves to protect against harsh chemicals, can help protect your hands.

 Eat healthy foods